Meet the Composer: Adolphus Hailstork

 MUSIC

 Adolphus Hailstork has written a lot of music.
-Here are five pieces to get you started.
+Here are four pieces to get you started.

 CREATE, CONNECT & RESPOND